bmin023/CyberScoreboard/README.md

 # Customizing your injects.yaml
 The injects.yaml file is the only not required file of the main configs.
 It is also the most involved.
 It is formatted in the same manner where you have a name followed by its values, but there are many more values.
-- start: How many minutes into the game the inject should start
+- start: How many minutes into the game the inject should start.
+By default, it starts at the beginning of the game.
 - duration: How many minutes the inject should last.
 If not present, the inject will be marked as sticky and will not end.
 - file_types: A list of file extensions that the inject will accept as submissions.
 If not present, the inject will accept any file type.
 - no_submit: A boolean.
 If true, the inject will not accept submissions.
 False by default.